 The Committee shall ensure that elections are held before the last meeting in November.
 Voting shall be by a secret paper or electronic ballot of the general membership.
 A simple majority of those Academic Senate members voting shall be sufficient for election.
 If no candidate receives a majority on the first ballot, a run-off election shall be held between the two candidates receiving the most votes on the first ballot.

 The Elections Committee shall announce the results of the election before or at the last meeting of the Fall semester, upon acceptance of which by the Academic Senate Council the Committee shall disband.

+Additional election procedures are detailed in the Academic Senate Election Rules.

 Section C: Vacancies in the Executive Officer positions